 The good news is…

-Once you know this is a real addiction you will treat it that way and finally learn what to do to get better and stop bingeing on crap you don’t want to be eating.
-Instead of beating yourself up, or yo-yo dieting endlessly without lasting results you will have a plan.
+Once you know this is a real addiction, you will treat it that way and finally learn what to do to get better and stop bingeing on processed foods you don’t want to be eating.
+Instead of beating yourself up, or yo-yo dieting endlessly without lasting results, you will have a plan.

 Why portion control doesn’t work for food addicts